Skip to main content

 Every service in the iOS app follows the same pattern:

-1. A protocol defines the interface
+1. A Protocol defines the interface

 3. A Fake implementation returns canned data for previews and tests